Package insert / product label

 Parenteral administration of digoxin should be used only when the need for rapid digitalization is urgent or when the drug cannot be taken orallly.
 Intramuscular injection can lead to severe pain at the injection site, thus intravenous administration is preferred.
 If the drug must be administered by the intramuscular route, it should be injected deep into the muscle followed by massage.
 For adults, no more than 500 mcg of Digoxin Injection should be injected into a single site.
 For pediatric patients, see the full prescribing information for pediatric Digoxin Injection (not available from West-Ward) for specific recommendations.

 Administer the dose over a period of 5 minutes or longer and avoid bolus administration to prevent systemic and coronary vasoconstriction.
 Mixing of Digoxin Injection with other drugs in the same container or simultaneous administration in the same intravenous line is not recommended.

-Consider interruption or reduction in digoxin dose prior to electrical cardioversion [see Warnings and Precautions (5.4)].
+Consider interruption or reduction in digoxin dose prior to electriclal cardioversion [see Warnings and Precautions (5.4)].

 The maintenance dose is based on lean body weight, renal function, age, and concomitant products [see Clinical Pharmacology (12.3)].

 The recommended starting maintenance dose in adult patients with normal renal function is given in Table 2.
 Doses may be increased every 2 weeks according to clinical response, serum drug levels and toxicity.

 Table 3 provides the recommended (once daily) maintenance dose for adult patients according to lean body weight and renal function.
 The doses are based on studies in adult patients with heart failure.
 Alternatively, the maintenance dose may be estimated by the following formula (peak body stores lost each day through elimination):